Marion Plant OBE FCGI- Chief Executive Officer

 Submission of all financial statutory returns to the funding body.

 Submission of other financial returns such as VAT and Tax.

 Working closely with the Procurement team to ensure value for money for the Trust is secured.

 Sam Arnold- Executive Assistant

-Sam provides PA and administrative support to Simon Lomax, Executive Principal and The MAT Central Team.
+Sam provides PA and administrative support to the Trust' Director of Education and central team.
 Sam is responsible for all communications with the Executive Principal’s office and acts as the first point of contact for the Trust.

 Our new team of Trust Lead Practitioners are expert teachers and leaders who support our Directors of Education to improve the capacity and performance of their subject teams.
 Working within their Trust subject communities, they are serving practitioners, drawing upon their own practice to support staff and leaders across our Trust.